whatsauth/authjs/README.md

     <p id="whatsauthcounter">hi</p>
     ```

-3. Also add this script in the end your body login html page, for example : before </body> tag.
-Please modif const variable based on your html form id.
+3. Check your login form html tag.
+Please add id in form, input, and button tag.
    For Example, we have form login :

    ```html